julihirn/Serial-Monitor/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute it as per the terms of the license.
+This project is licensed under a modified version [MIT License](LICENSE), which means you're free to use, modify, and distribute it as per the terms of the license.